 Interrupts are best viewed as communication (messages) from asynchronous cooperating processes that happen to be implemented in hardware -- and as such, the task mechanism is the proper one for handling them.
-Thus, the effect of an interrupt is almost identical to a SWAPCTX instruction; the only difference is that, on interrupts, the LTP (last TCB pointer) of the new task is set to point to the TCB of the task that was running at the time of the interrupt.
-A SWAPCTX or SWAPLT instruction does not set this register, and the LTP is loaded from the new TCB, just like all its other state.
+Thus, the effect of an interrupt is almost identical to a SwapCTX instruction; the only difference is that, on interrupts, the LTP (last TCB pointer) of the new task is set to point to the TCB of the task that was running at the time of the interrupt.
+A SwapCTX or SwapLT instruction does not set this register, and the LTP is loaded from the new TCB, just like all its other state.

-The minor difference in behavior of interrupts and the SWAPCTX/SWAPLT instructions provides the functionality of "stacking" nested instructions -- but leaves software free to use the LTP in clever ways (such as for a "run queue").
+The minor difference in behavior of interrupts and the SwapCTX/SwapLT instructions provides the functionality of "stacking" nested interrupts -- but leaves software free to use the LTP in clever ways (such as for a "run queue").